Hiwot2127/Backend-Development/GoFundamentals/library_management/docs/documentation.md

 # Library Management System

-This is a console-based library management system implemented in Go.
-It demonstrates the use of structs, interfaces, methods, slices, and maps.
+Welcome to the console-based library management system implemented in Go.

 ## Features